Henry Sussman

-Henry Sussman (born 1947 in Philadelphia, Pennsylvania) is an American literary scholar who was a visiting Professor of German at Yale University.
+Henry Sussman (born 1947 in Philadelphia, Pennsylvania) is an American literary scholar who was a visiting professor of German at Yale University.
 His research interests focus on European-American 19th and 20th-century comparative literary studies, contemporary system theories, and critical theory.
 He is the author of several books, including The Aesthetic Contract: Statutes of Art and Intellectual Work in Modernity (1997).

-Life and Career
+Life and career

 Before completing a master's degree at Johns Hopkins University, Sussman studied English and American literature at Brandeis University.
 Sussman earned his PhD at Johns Hopkins University in comparative literature in 1975.
-Sussman was a Professor of Comparative Literature at the University of Buffalo (SUNY Buffalo), where he served as the department chair and Associate Dean of Arts & Letters.
-Since 2002, he has been a visiting Professor at Yale University until his retirement in 2017.
+Sussman was a professor of Comparative Literature at the University of Buffalo (SUNY Buffalo), where he served as the department chair and Associate Dean of Arts & Letters.
+From 2002 until his retirement in 2017, he served as a visiting professor at Yale University.

-In 2015, Susmann was the Charlotte M. Craig Distinguished Visiting Professor of German at Rutgers University.
-He has held fellowships at the Center for Excellence Morphomata (University of Cologne) (2010-2011), the NEH Humanities (2001-2002), and the Rockefeller Foundation (1985-1986).
+In 2015, Susmann was the Charlotte M. Craig Distinguished Visiting professor of German at Rutgers University.
+He has held fellowships at the Center for Excellence Morphomata (University of Cologne) (2010–2011), the NEH Humanities (2001–2002), and the Rockefeller Foundation (1985–1986).
 He was a Senior Fulbright Lecturer at the Hebrew University for his work the Aesthetic Contract (1994).
 Since 1988, he has been part of the Johns Hopkins University Society of Scholars.